TrailsofGold/whitepaper/docs/README.md

 - An affordable entry cost and less financial pressure on newcomers
 - Fair fees

+Finally, the game also aims at becoming a game onwed by its contributors and its players, through its PGLD token.

 <p align="center">
   <img width="64" height="64" src="./img/jolly_roger.png">